nccgroup/Sniffle/README.md

 `make load` within the `fw` directory.
 You can also flash the compiled `sniffle.out` binary using the UniFlash GUI.

-If building for or installing on a CC1352R Launchpad instead of a CC26x2R, you must specify `PLATFORM=CC1352R1F3`, either as an argument to make, or by defining it as an environment variable prior to invoking make.
-Similarly, specify `PLATFORM=CC2652RB1F` when building for CC2652RB Launchpad instead of the regular CC26x2R version.
+If building for or installing on a some variant of Launchpad orhter than CC26x2R, you must specify `PLATFORM=xxx`, either as an argument to make, or by defining it as an environment variable prior to invoking make.
+Supported values for `PLATFORM` are `CC2642R1F`, `CC2652R1F`, `CC1352R1F3`, `CC2652RB1F`, and `CC1352P1F3`.
 Be sure to perform a `make clean` before building for a different platform.

 ## Sniffer Usage